adarshkrk6203/store-intelligence-system/README.md

 The system processes CCTV footage in real-time using computer vision, tracking, event streaming, analytics APIs, and dashboard visualization.

 ---
+## Problem statement

+“A retail chain has strong online analytics but very limited visibility inside physical stores.
+The goal of this project is to use CCTV footage to understand customer behavior inside stores — such as visitor count, dwell time, queue buildup, conversion rate, and customer movement across zones — and expose these insights through APIs and dashboards.”
 ## Features
 # Screenshots